What’s Carrying Angle of Elbow? Its Anatomy

 carry angle elbow

-If we look at the anatomy of the elbow joint, we will find that the transverse axis of the joint is directed medially and downward.
-Let us try to understand it with figures, and we will explore the factors responsible for it.
+If we examine the elbow joint’s anatomy, we will find that its transverse axis is directed medially and downward.
+Let’s try to understand this with figures and explore the factors responsible for it.

 1. The transverse axis of the elbow is directed medially and downwards.